Kurento/kurento/source/Developing Java apps with Kurento.rst

 typical real time media web applications:

    - :doc:`Tutorial 1 - Magic mirror </tutorials/java/tutorial-1-magicmirror>`

    - :doc:`Tutorial 2 - One to One video call </tutorials/java/tutorial-2-one2one>`

+   - :doc:`Tutorial 3 - Advanced One to One video call </tutorials/java/tutorial-3-one2one-adv>`

    - :doc:`Tutorial 4 - Many to many video call </tutorials/java/tutorial-4-group>`

 To better understand the concepts showed in this section, it is recommended to take a look to :doc:`Kurento API section <Kurento_API>` section.
 In that